Natural Ways to Manage Anxiety for a Happier Life

 If you're reading this, you might have anxiety or have experienced anxious thoughts and emotions.
 Let me start off by saying, you are not alone.
 Everyone feels anxious in some degree.
 Some people experience a very mild and situational anxiety, while others struggle with severe panic attacks.
 No matter what area you fall into, there are natural ways to help alleviate your pain.

 A little backstory: I struggled with depression, anxiety, and disordered eating from high school and into college.
 I was convinced I needed medicine to feel better.
 I wanted a quick fix, and didn't want to spend time getting to know the real root of my issues.
 As you can probably tell from this blog of mine, I've overcome the idea of quick fixes.
 I never ended up taking medicine, and I have battled it holistically through a mind/body/spirit approach.
-While I do know medicine can be a great help to others, it wasn't the right solution for me.

 I'm not a doctor.
 I'm not a psychologist.
 I can only speak from experience and share with you what has personally helped me and others I know.
 But first, let's break it down.